UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Homeowners must hire a licensed plumber for interior repairs after a gas leak, while renters should immediately contact their property manager.

-If you rent an apartment, the burden falls on property management.
+Renter Responsibilities: If you rent an apartment, the repair burden falls on property management.
 Your priority is to call emergency services first to secure the scene, then notify your landlord immediately so they can arrange the repairs.
-Moving into a new place often involves navigating these operational quirks.
+Can you smell a gas leak from a neighbor’s unit?
+Absolutely — and if you do, evacuate and report it as if the leak is in your own home.

 Upgrading to Eco-Conscious Electric Appliances